I’m not fat, I’m just a descendant of the vikings.

 After dispensing this undebatable history to you, I think we can all agree that my obesity is not in any way, shape or form, due to error of my own part.
 It is clear from these readings that I’m not fat, I’m just a descendant of the Vikings.

-So clearly.
-I’m not fat, I’m just a descendant of the vikings.
 My weight has nothing to do with college dinners of oil-popped popcorn and guacamole, nor the fact that my biggest form of exercise from the age 13 – 25 was trying to zip up my jeans.
 I will not take credit for this malady of adiposity – truly, really, thankfully – I’m not fat, I’m just a descendant of the Vikings.

 My Fitness Evaluation